 Foods (for example, beets, rhubarb, and sometimes food coloring)

 Drugs (most commonly phenazopyridine, but sometimes cascara, diphenylhydantoin, methyldopa, rifampin, phenacetin, phenothiazines, and senna)

 Blood in the urine may be caused by problems anywhere along the urinary tract from the kidneys to the ureters, bladder, or urethra.
-Some women at first mistake vaginal bleeding (see Vaginal Bleeding) for blood in the urine.
+Some women at first mistake vaginal bleeding Vaginal Bleeding Abnormal vaginal bleeding includes any vaginal bleeding that occurs Before puberty Between menstrual periods During pregnancy After menopause (12 months or more after the last menstrual period) read more for blood in the urine.

 Less common causes include

 Cancer (of the kidneys Kidney Cancer Most solid kidney tumors are cancerous, but purely fluid-filled tumors (cysts) generally are not.
 Almost all kidney cancer is renal cell carcinoma.
 Another kind of kidney cancer, Wilms tumor... read more , bladder Bladder Cancer Most bladder cancers arise from the cells that form the innermost layer of the bladder.
 These cells, called transitional cells or urothelial cells, allow the bladder to stretch when it is full... read more , or prostate Prostate Cancer Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
 Symptoms, such as difficulty urinating, a need to urinate frequently... read more )